About

 MIRI is an artist, musician, songwriter, and community activist.
 Recognised for her distinctive soulful vocal tone and classic British songwriting, she has been heard on various BBC radio shows along with countless independent and community stations.
 While MIRI’s music weaves stories, it’s her day-to-day life that she uses for inspiration.
 With songs discussing political injustices and the challenges we face internally and externally, MIRI is not afraid to tackle tough subjects and shares her experiences candidly.
 Her music has featured in both film and documentaries.

-“UK vocalist MIRI has a gently soulful brand of rebel music with pop as an artform, her universal viewpoint sits at odds with the reactionary forces around us.”
+“UK vocalist MIRI has a gently soulful brand of rebel music.
+Infatuated with pop as an artform, her universal viewpoint sits at odds with the reactionary forces around us.”
 CLASH Magazine

-MIRI spoke to John Kennedy on his X-Posure Radio X show about being one of 64 voices on LOUD WOMEN’s single ‘Reclaim These Streets’ raising money for Women’s Aid UK.
-She was invited to be a guest moderator on Fresh On The Net due to the work she does to support and encourage diversity in the music industry and interviewed DJ Paulette on a panel representing Featured Artist Coalition at the Boudica Music Conference.
+MIRI was one of 64 voices on the LOUD Women single ‘Reclaim These Streets’ raising money for Women’s Aid UK and joined LOUD Women founder Cassie Fox on Radio X to talk with John Kennedy about the release.
+She was invited as a guest moderator on Fresh On The Net due her advocacy and interviewed DJ Paulette on a panel representing Featured Artist Coalition at the Boudica Music Conference.

 “Soundbites contains some of her finest, most gripping songwriting.”
 Clash Magazine